-The six Harrison Operating Facilities, the Northwest Stave River Facility, the Tretheway Creek Facility and the Big Silver Creek Facility (the "Sharing Facilities") all share or will share joint transmission and interconnection infrastructure to transmit their electrical energy generation to a joint substation, which then interconnects to the common point of interconnection for the Sharing Facilities at the adjacent BC Hydro Upper Harrison terminal substation.
+RELIANCE ON SHARED TRANSMISSION AND INTERCONNECTION INFRASTRUCTURE interconnects to the common point of interconnection for the Sharing Facilities at the adjacent BC Hydro Upper Harrison terminal substation.
 Therefore, damage to or a failure of the shared transmission and interconnection infrastructure may result in the Sharing Facilities being unable to deliver their electrical energy generation to the point of interconnection with BC Hydro's transmission system in accordance with the requirements for sale of energy under the PPAs with BC Hydro in respect of the six Harrison Operating Facilities, the Northwest Stave River Facility, Tretheway Creek Facility and the Big Silver Creek Facility.
 All six Harrison Operating Facilities also share one common interconnection agreement with BC Hydro and act as agent for the Northwest Stave Facility, the Tretheway Creek Facility and the Big Silver Creek Facility.
 Therefore, a default by any one of the Sharing Facilities of its obligations under the interconnection agreement may result in BC Hydro disconnecting all the Sharing Facilities from the BC Hydro transmission system.